-Product liability claims are built on the type of defect that caused the plaintiff’s injury.
-To determine which defect caused your injury, your attorney will conduct a thorough investigation, looking into when and where you purchased or received the item, how you were using it at the time it injured you, and what steps the manufacturer took to ensure the product’s safety and reliability.
-Most claims are built on design defects, manufacturing defects, or marketing defects.
+Product liability claims are built on the type of defect that caused the injury.
+To determine which defect caused your injury, your attorney will conduct a thorough investigation, looking into when and where you purchased or received the item, how you were using it at the time of injury, and what steps the manufacturer took to ensure the product’s safety.
+Most claims are built on manufacturing defects, design defects, or marketing defects.

-Manufacturing defects develop when there’s a problem with how a specific item is made.
-This typically only affects one or a few items out of an entire line of products.
-Issues can arise in the event an error occurs on the assembly line in a factory, which would make certain products different from all the others.
+Manufacturing defects occur in the production process.
+This defect typically only affects one or a few items out of an entire line of products.
+Issues can arise if there is an error on the assembly line, causing certain products to be different from others.

-An entire line of products can cause injuries in the event an error is made during the design process.
-Whether miscalculations were made or the intended design was deviated from, the manufacturer can be held accountable for failing to take foreseeable risks into account.
+Sometimes, an entire line of products is defective because of poor design.
+Whether miscalculations were made or a flawed design was left unchanged after discovery, the manufacturer can be held accountable for failing to take foreseeable risks into account.

-If a manufacturer fails to provide adequate instructions on how to use a product, this can give rise to a product liability claim.
-The same goes in the event the manufacturer fails to warn consumers about a product’s inherent risks.
+A marketing defect may involve a manufacturer failing to provide adequate instructions for how to use a product, or failing to warn consumers about a product’s risks.